Collection: India

 TGSEB - Tellichery Garbled Special Extra Bold (95% of the grains have a diameter of 4.75 mm and an apparent specific gravity of at least 530 g/l); both our Tellicherry pepper and Wayanad pepper meet this criterion.

-In addition, a Malabar 500 g/l is sold on the international market, with many relatively small, often empty berries, also called pinheads.
-This quality of pepper is mainly used for ground black pepper, because the result is quite dark and appeals to the demand for a clearly 'black' pepper.
+A 500 g/l Malabar pepper is also sold internationally, with many relatively small, often empty berries, also known as pinheads.
+This quality of pepper is primarily used for ground black pepper, as the resulting pepper is quite dark and appeals to the demand for a distinctly "black" pepper.